 How ghee is used?

 Ghee is used as a cooking oil mainly.
-Sometimes it is used as taste enhancer and for seasoning.
-Ghee is used in raw also.
-Mostly grass fed ghee is used in raw in hot beverages as well as spread in morning toast, etc. also for seasoning salads.
-You can do baking with ghee, sautéing, as well as regular cooking, deep frying with ghee.
+Sometimes it is used as a taste enhancer and for seasoning.
+You may use Ghee as raw also as a butter substitute.
+As a recommended Keto-recipe, you may use grass-fed ghee in hot beverages like morning tea or coffee as well as a spread on your morning toast or as a seasoning on chicken salad, etc. You can do baking with ghee, use it for sautéing, as well as you can use ghee for regular cooking, deep frying with ghee.

-Apart from using in ghee, premium quality ghee like grass fed ghee is used in ayurvedic medicine.
-Ghee has many medicinal properties like it can enhance flexibility of joints, takes care of skin and hair, and excellently maintains the hydration in skin.
-In many Ayurvedic skin and hair care medicine ghee is used as a medium of herbs absorption.
+Apart from using ghee for cooking, premium quality ghee like grass-fed ghee is used in preparing ayurvedic medicine.
+Ghee has many medicinal properties like it can enhance the flexibility of joints, takes care of skin and hair, and excellently maintains hydration in the skin.
+In Ayurvedic skin and hair care medicines many often ghee is used as a medium of herbs absorption.

 What are the health benefits of ghee?